Toshiko Takeya

-Toshiko Takeya (竹谷とし子, Takeya Toshiko, married name 菊地とし子, Kikuchi Toshiko; born September 30, 1969) is a Japanese Senator from Tokyo and a member of Kōmeitō ("Justice Party").
+Toshiko Takeya (竹谷とし子, Takeya Toshiko; married name Toshiko Kikuchi, 菊地とし子, Kikuchi Toshiko; born September 30, 1969) is the current leader of Kōmeitō and a member of the House of Councilors representing Tokyo.
 She received the second highest vote share (13.2%) in the 2010 Japanese Senate election in Tokyo and succeeded Yūji Sawa as Kōmeitō Senator from Tokyo who retired after one term.

 Early life

-A native of Shibetsu town, Hokkaidō, Takeya graduated from Sōka High School in Kodaira city, Tokyo and from Sōka University's Faculty of Economics in 1992.
+A native of Shibetsu, Hokkaidō, Takeya graduated from Sōka High School in Kodaira city, Tokyo and from Sōka University's Faculty of Economics in 1992.
 During her university studies, she passed the examination as Certified Public Accountant (kōnin kaikeishi) in 1991.
 After graduation, she began to work for Tōmatsu "LLC" (kansa hōjin, a business type for external auditors, regulated by Japanese CPA legislation).
 In 1996, she transferred to Tōmatsu spin-off ABeam Consulting "Ltd." (K.K.).
 Her work at ABeam included development projects in Indonesia and Vietnam.